joakimskoog/sublime-text-3-settings/README.md

 # What is this?
-These are my settings for Sublimme Text 3.
+These are my settings for Sublime Text 3.
 I usually tinker with these daily so things might break.